 The Union forces at the same would make efforts to reinforce the garrison of the Queen Charlotte Islands, as it became the site of a major naval and airbase to interdict Russian shipping in the Gulf of Alaska.
-The Union Navy would reinforce Task Force 36 with the aircraft carrier USS Hornet, the older dreadnoughts USS Iowa and Nevada, the heavy cruiser USS Astoria, the light cruisers USS San Diego and Boise, and 8 destroyers.
+The Union Navy would reinforce Task Force 36 with the aircraft carrier USS Hornet, the older dreadnoughts USS Iowa and New Hampshire, the heavy cruiser USS Astoria, the light cruisers USS San Diego and Boise, and 8 destroyers.

 The first use of the G-8 Boats in the Pacific was done on June 2nd when a small force of 7 boats operating out of Lax Kw'alaams would venture out into the Hecate Strait, there they would encounter 4 Union Navy destroyers that were escorting two cargo ships to the Port of Queen Charlotte.
 The Russian Torpedo Boats would then attack and it would prove to be devastating, responsible for the loss of the destroyers USS Perkins and Rowan while one of the others, the USS Benham, left badly damaged along with one of the cargo ships.
 Only two of the Russian MTBs would be destroyed by the Union gunners in return.
 Two days later, the G-8 boats from the same would strike again in the same area, this time, they would successfully sink the gunboats USS Erie and Statford and the minesweepers USS Gladiator and Gannet.